Osceola Library System

 The Osceola Library System is a public library system serving Osceola County in Central Florida.
 The main branch is the Hart Memorial Central Library in historic downtown Kissimmee.
-The system has large branch locations in St. Cloud, Buenaventura Lakes, Poinciana, and West Osceola, as well as a small branch in Kenansville.
+The system has large branch locations in St. Cloud, Buenaventura Lakes, Poinciana, and West Osceola/Celebration, a small branch in Kenansville, and express lockers in Reunion and Narcoossee.

-The Osceola Library System was named Florida Library of the Year by the FLA for 2007 for Innovation in Customer Service.
+The Osceola Library System was named Florida Library of the Year by the FLA in 2007 for Innovation in Customer Service.

 History

 The Osceola Library System began operations in 1989 as an independent organization offering library services to all residents of Osceola County.
-Prior to that, library service had been provided by the Orange County Library System on a contractual basis.
+Before that, library service had been provided by the Orange County Library System on a contractual basis.

 From early in the twentieth century until 1969, library services in Osceola County were provided by two small libraries, both operated independently by women's organizations: Hart Memorial Public Library on North Stewart Avenue in Kissimmee and Veterans Memorial Library on Massachusetts Avenue in St. Cloud.

 Hart Memorial Public Library was located on land donated in 1910 by Carrie S. Hart, widow of a former Governor of Florida, Ossian B. Hart.
 In 1914 a group of ladies in Kissimmee donated $52 each and collected additional funds from citizens to build the Hart Memorial Public Library.
-A charter was issued to the Hart Memorial Chapter of the American Women's League and Annie Palmer Fell widow of Nelson Fell, founder of the Narcoossee and Fellsmore, donated books and furnishings from her personal library to help begin the public library.
+A charter was issued to the Hart Memorial Chapter of the American Women's League and Annie Palmer Fell widow of Nelson Fell, founder of the Narcoossee and Fellsmore, donated books and furnishings from her library to help begin the public library.